 Experience Middleburg While at the Upperville Colt & Horse Show

-Middleburg, Virginia, the center of America’s original hunt country is just 5 minutes down the road from Upperville.
+Middleburg, Virginia, the center of America’s original hunt country, is just five minutes down the road from Upperville.
 Competitors and spectators enjoy exploring the quaint town.
-There are many charming boutiques, farm-to-table restaurants as well as luxury lodging.
+There are many charming boutiques and farm-to-table restaurants as well as luxury lodging.
 The National Sporting Life Library and Museum and the Master of the Foxhounds Association are also in Middleburg.

 If you’re a wine aficionado, you’ll want to explore some of the 50 wineries that are in the Middleburg area.
 Start with Greenhill Winery & Vineyards.
 This winery has its own polo team and participates in Virginia United Polo.
 Another must-visit destination for oenophiles is Cana Vineyards & Winery, the winner of the 2022 Virginia Governor’s Cup.
-Melanie Natoli is the first female winemaker to win the modern-day Governor’s Cup competition.
-She won the grand prize with her 2019 Unité Reserve while the 2019 Le Mariage racked up a gold medal and five other Cana wines earned silver medals.
-Also worth a wine-tasting trip is 50 West Vineyards—their 2019 Ashby Gap earned a gold in the 2022 Virginia Governor’s Cup.
-RdV Vineyards is another exceptional winery to visit in the area.
+Also worth a wine-tasting trip is 50 West Vineyards.

 Shopping Near Upperville

 If you prefer shopping to sipping, head to the charming village of Middleburg to find one-of-a-kind treasures.
-Mystique Jewelers offers custom designs, several elegant jewelry brands and a beautiful equestrian jewelry collection.
-Antiques on Washington Street features English, European and American furniture and a large selection of Staffordshire dogs.
+You’ll find some of the regions best antiquing on both Washington and Federal streets.
+Don’t miss Roger on Madison featuring English, European and American furniture and a large selection of Staffordshire dogs.
 The Middleburg Antique Gallery curates English and Scottish furniture and a little bit of everything else with more than 40 dealers under one roof.
-For unique home décor and stunning gifts from around the world, visit style maven Terri Pakravan’s Atelier Design and Décor.
-You will find everything from fine art to statement jewelry.
+Grandeur Antiques boasts a diverse selection of imported French chandeliers as well as period furniture and artwork.
+Hastening Designs is an importer of 18th and 19th century French provincial, Italian, and English furniture blended with custom paintings and furniture made by their owner and designer.

 Places to Stay Near Upperville